Farmgate Milk Value Tool

 - The defined peak and non-peak periods relevant to any applicable incentives are based on the formulae expressed in processor contracts.
 Those periods are in some cases do not correspond to the non-peak portion of annual supply shown in the chart above.

-- The calculations include estimates for the retail price levy of 10c collected by major grocery retailers and passed on by processors to supplying dairy farmers on the basis of milk used in the milk products to which the levy applies.
-Such payments are not included in processor milk supply agreements.
+- The calculations include estimates for the retail price levy of 10c collected by major grocery retailers and passed on by processors to supplying dairy farmers on the basis of milk used in the milk products to which the levy applied in 2021/22 and 2020/21.
+Such payments were not included in processor milk supply agreements.